jpzk/example-cpuusage-docker/README.md

 Requirements:Linux host with git and docker

-The solution is based on two components running on the same machine (can be distributed with small effort) ([api](https://github.com/jpzk/example-cpuusage-api) and a [Spark driver](https://github.com/jpzk/example-cpuusage-spark)
+The solution is based on two components running on the same machine (can be distributed with small effort) ([Webservice in Finatra](https://github.com/jpzk/example-cpuusage-api) and a [Spark driver](https://github.com/jpzk/example-cpuusage-spark) which is running in client mode.
+The driver aggregates the previous hour, and writes the results into the file system (for a distributed approach of Spark, the CSV files need to be written to HDFS).
+The following setup works on a [DigitalOcean](http://www.digitalocean.com) instance: 8GB, 4CPU, 80GB, 5TB.
-.
-The following works on a DigitalOcean instance: 8GB, 4CPU 80GB 5TB.
-For the API endpoint Finatra is used.
-For aggregating the raw data hourly Spark is employed.

 ## Installation